-Your envelope’s basic job is delivery – but not just physically delivering its contents to your target audience and getting opened.
+Your envelope’s basic job is delivery – but not just physically delivering its contents to your target audience.
 It also delivers your first marketing message.

 This isn’t the same as using the envelope to sell directly.
 Your envelope isn’t supposed to sell, although some try with a call to action or even a QR code that tells the recipient to skip whatever’s inside.

-The envelope should grab your recipients’ attention as soon as they see it in their mailboxes.
+The envelope should grab your customer’s attention as soon as they see it in their mailboxes.

-It must engage the reader on a visual or other sensory level and then get opened.
+It must engage them on a visual or other sensory level and then get itself opened.
 That can happen right away, or it can be put in a “to be opened” stack for later review – whether 5 minutes or 5 hours later.

-The paper and ink you use, along with the copy, images, graphics, or embellishments on the envelope, should help your it stand out from what your recipients usually see, while supporting your brand and the message inside.
+The paper and ink you use, along with the copy, images, graphics, or embellishments on the envelope, should help it stand out from what your recipients usually see while supporting your brand and the message inside.

 What makes an envelope stand out

-Your envelope has 3 seconds – maybe – to capture your readers’ attention and pique their curiosity so they open it instead of discarding it.
+Your envelopes have 3 seconds – maybe – to grab your customer’s attention and pique their curiosity so they open instead of discard them.

-Size: It seems like everyone mails a #10 envelope for marketing mail and transpromo (bills and statements).
+Size: It seems like everyone mails a #10 envelope for Marketing Mail and transpromo (bills and statements) mailed First Class.
 So, look at other sizes.
 Note: Because of USPS’s processing equipment, switching to an unusual size might change your postage rates.
-Consult the Postal Service – or check with the experts at mailing.com – first.
+Consult the Postal Service – or check with the envelope experts at mailing.com – first.

-Shape-cut: This new option gives you a new way to create a stand-out envelope – a customized shape that appears on the edge of the envelope between its top and bottom edges.
+Shape-Cut: This option gives you a way to create a stand-out envelope – a customized shape that appears on the edge of the envelope between its top and bottom edges.
 Be sure to get USPS approval before sending this nonstandard piece.

-Poly letter-size envelope: This new option allows your recipient to see more of your mailer’s contents before opening.
+Poly letter-size envelope: This format allows your recipient to see more of your mailer’s contents before opening.

-Teaser copy: All by itself, a provocative or intriguing headline – maybe one that pushes an emotional button – can get your envelope opened.
+Teaser Copy: All by itself, a provocative or intriguing headline – maybe one that pushes an emotional button or creates a sense of urgency – can get your envelope opened.

 Personalization: Your prospects’ names can stand out as they sort their mail.
-But some printers target prospects with targeted, 1-1 personalization using variable images, maps, and copy details right on the envelope.
+But some printers target prospects with targeted, 1-to-1 personalization using variable images, maps, and copy details right on the envelope.

 Color: Plain white says “blah.”
-Add some “wow!” with solid-color envelopes or even 4-color bleed-to-the-edge images (see below).
+Add some “wow!” with solid-color envelopes or even 4-color bleed-to-the-edge images.

-Paper & ink: Your envelope must meet USPS thickness standards to run through the postal machines.
+Paper & Ink: Your envelope must meet USPS thickness standards to run through the postal machines.
 Still, you have plenty of leeway for various paper stocks, embellishments, and finishes.
 Your printer should be able to advise you.
-If not, run your questions past the , including our in-house USPS verification staff.
+If not, run your questions past the USPS, including our in-house USPS verification staff.